Install Sentry Self-Hosted on EC2 with Docker, Forge & SSL

 commands

-Add credentials to Sentry sentry/config.yml
+Add credentials to Sentry sentry/config.yml:

 slack.client-id: "YOUR_SLACK_CLIENT_ID"